Board of Directors

 Linda Cronenwett, PhD, RN, FAAN

-Beerstecher Blackwell Term Professor and Former Dean
+Beerstecher-Blackwell Term Professor and Dean Emeritus, School of Nursing

-Linda Cronenwett, PhD, RN, FAAN, is the Beerstecher Blackwell Term Professor and former dean of the School of Nursing, University of North Carolina at Chapel Hill.
+Linda Cronenwett, PhD, RN, FAAN, is the Beerstecher Blackwell Term Professor and dean emeritus of the School of Nursing, University of North Carolina at Chapel Hill.
 She earned her master’s degree in parent-child nursing from the University of Washington and her undergraduate and doctoral degrees in nursing from the University of Michigan.
 Prior to her appointment as Dean, she was the Sarah Frances Russell Distinguished Professor of Nursing Systems at UNC-Chapel Hill.
 From 1984-98, she was an administrator in the Department of Nursing, Dartmouth-Hitchcock Medical Center, and provided leadership in nursing and inter-professional research utilization and quality improvement projects.

 Dr. Cronenwett is the principal investigator of a national initiative, Quality and Safety Education for Nurses, currently in its third phase of funding from the Robert Wood Johnson Foundation.
 She is also the newly selected Nursing Program Director for the Robert Wood Johnson Foundation Executive Nurse Fellows Program, in partnership with David Altman of the Center for Creative Leadership in Greensboro, North Carolina.
 She serves as a member of the Board of Directors of the Institute for Healthcare Improvement, the North Carolina Institute of Medicine, and the North Carolina Center for Hospital Quality and Patient Safety and is an appointed member of the Special Medical Advisory Group on Veterans Affairs.